Ingerop Logo Ingerop Logo

 • Assistance to Project Sponsor, operation management

-• Plumbing, sprinkler systems
+• Plumbing and sprinkler systems

-• Medical fluids, water treatment
+• Medical utilities and water treatment

-• Concrete, wood and metal structures
+• Concrete, timber and metal structures

 • High voltage power